restic/restic/doc/020_installation.rst

     $ yum copr enable copart/restic
     $ yum install restic

-If that doesn't work, you can try adding the repository directly, for CentOS6 use:
+If that doesn't work, you can try adding the repository directly.
+For CentOS 6 use:

 .. code-block:: console

     $ yum-config-manager --add-repo https://copr.fedorainfracloud.org/coprs/copart/restic/repo/epel-6/copart-restic-epel-6.repo

-For CentOS7 use:
+For CentOS 7 use:

 .. code-block:: console